-How to cancel an App Store subscription

-Do you want to cancel a trial subscription before time runs out?
-You can do it right on your iPhone, iPad, Mac, or Apple TV!
+Don't forget to cancel Apple Arcade if you're not using it!

-If you've been trying out TV apps, like STARZ or HBO GO, or music subscription services like Pandora Premium, but you want to cancel before you get charged, it's simple to cancel in just a few steps.
+If you've been trying out Apple's Arcade, TV+, News+ subscription, TV apps like STARZ or HBO GO, or music subscription services like Pandora Premium, but you want to cancel before you get charged, it's simple to cancel.
+The process is different depending on what Apple device you're using, but we can help step you through all of your options for canceling an App Store subscription.

-- How to cancel an App Store subscription on iPhone or iPad

-How to cancel an App Store subscription on iPhone or iPad
+How to cancel an App Store or News+ subscription on iPhone

+The steps to cancel subscriptions are different depending on what Apple device you're using.
+Here's what you need to do to cancel subscriptions from your iPhone.

 - Launch the Settings app.

+If you want to cancel subscriptions from your iPad, follow these instructions.

-- Tap iTunes & App Store.
+- Tap App Store.

 Tap on your Apple ID.

-- Tap View Apple ID when the pop up window appears.
+- Tap Manage when the pop up window appears.

+- Enter your Apple ID password, Face ID, or Touch ID when prompted.

 Tap Subscriptions.